When you’re choosing your residence hall furniture and deciding on the specs, you’ll inevitably choose what materials you want.

 Benefits: it’s more resistant to chipping than veneer edge tape.
 Solid wood glues are more reliable and less prone to peeling than veneer and PVC.
 It provides additional dimensional support to plywood and mdf.
 Climate neutral manufacturing.
 Cons: Difficult to use for curves.

 We offer solid wood edge banding for tops in a range of thicknesses.
 And you can apply it internally or externally.

 When it comes to solid wood we recommend 9.5mm on case good tops.

 As we explain below, at DCI, we believe the best way to apply wood edge banding is “internally” with a HPL top.
 Why?
 Because in our experience, it’s incredibly durable and never requires additional service.

 Pros: It’s attractive, durable, and strong.
-It provides a clean solid-wood look, and it’s pre-sanded to easily absorb stains and finishes to seamlessly match your wood.
+It provides a clean solid-wood look, and it’s pre-sanded to absorb stains and finishes and seamlessly match your wood.
 Cons: It’s not heat resistant.
 Avoid putting it near a heater.
 It doesn’t do well in high-use environments.